Dr Miriam Mukasa

 OVERVIEW

-Miriam Mukasa is a Senior lecturer in ICTs and Global Development and has a background in analysis, design, and management of Information Systems.
-She teaches across programmes in the school of Education and communities and her teaching. focuses on a socio-technical approach to the role of digital technology in socio-economic development.
+Miriam Mukasa is a senior lecturer in Digital Technology and Global Development.
+She has a background in the analysis, design, and management of Information Systems.
+Miriam teaches within the School of Childhood and Social Care, where her focus is on a socio-technical approach to the role of digital technology in socio-economic development.

 CURRENT RESEARCH